 You don’t need to understand every transistor in the base schematic to make it work.

 The 556 IC is a 14-pin packaged IC with two independent 555 timers and is a quad 555 timer in a 16-pin package.

 What few weak points the original bipolar design has have been addressed by redesigns into complementary metal-oxide semiconductor (CMOS) technology, with its dramatically reduced current and expanded voltage operation.
 Yet, the original version remains.

-Originally conceived as a simple timer, the 555 has been used for oscillators, waveform generators, VCO’s, FM discrimination, and a lot more.
-It really is an all purpose circuit.
+Originally conceived as a simple timer, the 555 has been used for Schmitt triggers, oscillators, one-shots, waveform generators, VCOs, FM discrimination, and a lot more.
+It really is an all-purpose circuit.

 by Aaron Carman